happyplan/happyplan/readme.md

 ## Create a new post

-Want to create a new post quickly ?
+Want to create a new post quickly?
 No problem.

     $ node bin/newpost.js